jleben/ren/README.rst

 - Update visualization with new data easily.
 - Handle large data sets efficiently.

 This project is still in an early stage of development.
 A lot of work remains to be done to meet these goals.
+To start with, the application needs a better name :).

 A screenshot of Datavis in action: